torvalamo/argtype.js/README.md

 ## 2016

 If anyone wants to contribute to cleaning up this stuff, feel free to create pull requests.
+I have a snaky suspicion there might be a smarter way to implement this concept.

 Added package.json, since it broke npm.